 Inventories are carried at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and any applicable variable selling expenses.
-Management on an annual basis reviews inventory for slow moving and obsolescence provision.

 Share-based compensation and share purchase warrants